llwebconsulting/type_balancer/docs/quality.md

 2. Refactoring existing code
 3. Verifying changes haven't broken core functionality
 4. Understanding how different features work together

+## Customizing/Extending the Script

+- You can add new scenarios to `examples/balance_test_data.yml` to test additional cases or edge conditions.
+- You may copy or extend the script for your own integration tests.
+- The script can be adapted to accept a custom YAML path if needed (see comments in the script).

+## Troubleshooting

+- **Color output not working:** Ensure your terminal supports ANSI colors.
+- **File not found:** Make sure `examples/balance_test_data.yml` exists and is accessible from the script's location.
+- **Gem not found:** Ensure the TypeBalancer gem is installed and available in your bundle.
+- **Path issues:** Use an absolute or correct relative path to the script when running from another project.

 ## Extending the Script